Behavioral Health program list

 Models may include, but are not limited to, the following: contractual, where two separate, legal entities enter into an agreement to staff and operate a single program either at a location specifically identified for the provision of integrated care or located within another institution (such as a school-based health center); a distinct, integrated program located within a larger entity such as a Veterans Health Administration campus; the colocating of complementary disciplines such as the placement of behavioral staff in a primary care setting (as in a federally qualified health center) or primary care staff in a community mental health center; or a single organization that incorporates both behavioral health and primary care services into an integrated model.
 Although most integrated models focus on primary care, the standards could also be applied to an integrated system located in specialty care settings such as OB/GYN and HIV.

 Intensive outpatient treatment programs are clearly identified as separate and distinct programs that provide culturally and linguistically appropriate services.
 The intensive outpatient program consists of a scheduled series of sessions appropriate to the person-centered plans of the persons served.
 These may include services provided during evenings and on weekends and/or interventions delivered by a variety of service providers in the community.
-The program may function as a step-down program from partial hospitalization, detoxification/withdrawal support, or residential services; may be used to prevent or minimize the need for a more intensive level of treatment; and is considered to be more intensive than traditional outpatient services.
+The program may function as a step-down program from partial hospitalization, withdrawal support, or residential services; may be used to prevent or minimize the need for a more intensive level of treatment; and is considered to be more intensive than traditional outpatient services.

 Office-based opioid treatment (OBOT) programs are medically managed programs that provide treatment services to persons with opioid use disorders.
 Central to treatment are medications, typically buprenorphine or naltrexone, which are provided in concert with other medical and psychosocial interventions designed to realize a person’s highest achievable recovery.
 Based on the needs of the persons served, these programs provide or arrange for a comprehensive array of treatment services that includes counseling/therapy, medication supports, social supports, education and training, care coordination, and other recovery-enhancing services.